(click on the flip icon to view)

 There are no longer any planes parallel to the picture plane.
 However the vertical transversal lines are still drawn parallel to one another and at right angles to the ground plane.

-It is at this stage that perspective drawing starts to become more awkward because the second vanishing point is often situated well outside the frame of the picture .
+Perspective drawing with two vanishing points can become more awkward because the second vanishing point is often situated well outside the frame of the picture .

-If both vanishing points are situated within the picture frame, the angles of objects appear to be extremely foreshortened.
+If both vanishing points were situated within the picture frame, the angles of objects would appear to be extremely foreshortened.